Using Patch for MEM and WSUS to Create a Code Signing Certificate

 Your user account must be a member of the WSUS Administrators group in order to create a code signing certificate through the Patch for MEM interface.

-Using the Patch for SCCM interface, you can instruct WSUS to create a self-signed code signing certificate for your enterprise.
+Using the Patch for MEM interface, you can instruct WSUS to create a self-signed code signing certificate for your enterprise.
 Creating a code signing certificate is enabled by default on WSUS prior to Windows Server 2012 R2.

 Important!
 If you

 are using WSUS on Windows Server 2012 R2, the ability to create self-signed

 code signing certificates has been deprecated and is disabled by default.

 You can, however, restore this capability by using the workaround described

 If you choose to create a code signing certificate in Patch for MEM using a Software Update Point (WSUS server) on Windows Server 2012 R2 or later, this workaround will be applied automatically.

 To create a self-signed code signing certificate using WSUS: